evilgeniuslabs/evilgeniuslabs.github.io/_posts/2023-08-01-fibonacci-128-flex-bracelet.md

 ### Details

-Fibonacci HDR Heart is a tiny, beautiful 42mm heart-shaped disc with 74 SK9822-EC20 HDR RGB LEDs surface mounted in a Fibonacci distribution.
-Swirling and pulsing like a miniature galaxy, it's mesmerizing to watch.
+Fibonacci128 Flex Bracelet is a beautiful flexible PCB with 128 SK9822-EC20 HDR RGB LEDs surface mounted in a Fibonacci distribution.

-It consists of 74 SK9822-EC2020 HDR (High Dymanic Range) RGB LEDs, arranged into a <a href="https://en.wikipedia.org/wiki/Fermat%27s_spiral">Fermat's spiral</a> pattern.
+It consists of 128 SK9822-EC2020 HDR (High Dymanic Range) RGB LEDs, arranged into a <a href="https://en.wikipedia.org/wiki/Fermat%27s_spiral">Fermat's spiral</a> pattern.

 <!-- <a class="btn btn-success" href="https://www.tindie.com/products/23597">Buy on Tindie</a> -->